cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 {% endraw %}

-Remeber that you can use this not only with events but with any object.
+Remember that you can use this not only with events but with any object.

-Per example, if you want to have an instance of [Ember Power Select](http://www.ember-power-select.com) bound to some _queryParam_, you can do this:
+For example, if you want to have an instance of [Ember Power Select](http://www.ember-power-select.com) bound to some _queryParam_, you can do this: